hcgatewood23/hcgatewood23.github.io/src/plex-homescreen.md

 ✨ **Just a few quick steps to take your home screen to the next level** ✨

+Plex's homescreen has a "Pinned" view and an "All" view.
+This page will show you how to fix the "Pinned" view to show our media server's movies and TV.

 ## Step 1: click "More"

 <p align="center"><img src="assets/img/step-1.png" width=80%></p>